hcnode/gopush/README.md

 8. visit `http://localhost:6003` you will see `hello world` if every thing is ok.

-9. visit `http://localhost:6012/pushManager/admin/` to subscribe message
+9. visit `http://localhost:6012/pushManager/admin/` to subscribe message or manage message